 Our Political Action Group has joined together to work on several issues of interest, including the economy, the environment, education, reproductive rights, gun control, immigration, national and local politics and prison reform.
-We will meet with Thomas Suozzi in Huntington on Thursday, June 1, to discuss some of these issues.
+We are an active group — we met with Thomas Suozzi in Huntington on June 1 to discuss some of these issues and found him very responsive.
 Check out our ongoing work by clicking on the NOSH ACTION button on the right end of the navigation bar, above.
 Please consider joining us in our discussions and our activities.
 Raise your voice and make your opinion count through AAUW.

 Who we are